errata-ai/static-school/content/blog/testing-markdown-code-examples.md

   to "reinvent the wheel" or limit our testers to using a particular one.

 - **Use [standards-compliant][5] Markdown**.
-Whenever you starting talking about "enhancing" the abilties of Markdown, you can quickly find yourself moving *away* from actually writing Markdown: there are countless "flavors" and "implementations" that add features at the cost of standardization.
+Whenever you starting talking about "enhancing" the abilities of Markdown, you can quickly find yourself moving *away* from actually writing Markdown: there are countless "flavors" and "implementations" that add features at the cost of standardization.